 Volleyball, Pioneer Basketball, and Flying Queens Basketball during the fall and winter.

 Pioneer Baseball calls Wilder Field home, and the facility also hosts several high

 school playoff games, as do many of Wayland's venues.
 The Laney Center is home to

 the men’s and women’s wrestling teams, and golf, track and field, and cross country

 compete at various regional events.
 Visit the athletics home page for individual sports

 schedules and plan to attend an exciting game on campus soon.

 Promoting excellence in performance, the School of Music stages various concerts on the Harral main stage each semester.
-See several performances made by university choirs, concert bands, UIL competitors, area collaborations, and student recitals.
+See several performances made by university choirs, UIL competitors, area collaborations, and student recitals.
 Visit the music performance calendar for more information on performance dates.